AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

 Contracts as Aspects
 ----------------------

-* Contracts are written in new aspect notation in Ada 2012:
+* Contracts are written in the aspect notation of Ada 2012:

    .. code:: Ada